lauramhope/API-template/README.md

 * _Open the directory in VS code by typing 'code .' in the command line_
 * _Add .env file to root of directory to store API key by typing "touch .env"_
 * _Get an API key* by creating an account on https://bikeindex.org/oauth/applications_
-* _Copy API key and store in .env file using the variable "API-KEY"_
+* _Copy API key and store in .env file using the variable "API_KEY"_
 * _Run 'npm install' in the command line to install all packages_
 * _Run 'npm run build' to build the project via webpack_
 * _Run 'npm run lint' to lint all JS files_